‘This file exceeds the maximum upload size for this site.’

 If none of the above methods work, contact your hosting provider for help.

 In some hosting environments, a system administrator may need to increase the maximum file size for you.

 Make sure your WordPress site is hosted by a highly responsive hosting provider to ensure you receive help in a timely manner.

 The file upload size limit error can be quite annoying, but the techniques above should help you to get it resolved ASAP.

 Do you have more methods that WordPress site owners can use to increase the maximum upload file size?
-Feel free to share in the comments section, along with which method worked best for you!
+Feel free to share in the Comments are a feature of WordPress that allow users to engage in discussions about the content of a website. ...
+More section, along with which method worked best for you!